Skip the store-bought carbs and preheat your oven for the ultimate recipe for Easy Homemade Burger Buns.

 Needless to say, I go to great lengths to acquire the best buns a store has to offer.
 But there will be no more grocery store aisle contortion routines from this girl.
 I am now a homemade burger bun enthusiast.
 And, yes.
 They’re easy.
 As in mix, proof, shape and bake easy.
 Absolutely zero kneading required!
 Of course there are two rounds of proofing, which results in a fluffy, doughy texture, but you can speed up the process with my go-to proofing machine …

-So as we transition our way into prime burger season, I’d like to invite you to spare yourself the store-bought varieties of hamburger buns.
+So as we embrace prime burger season, I’d like to invite you to spare yourself the store-bought varieties of hamburger buns.
 Spare yourself the crumbly texture and the cardboard taste.
-And instead, give a little love to your patties with easy, cheesy homemade hamburger buns.
+And instead, give a little love to your patties with Easy Homemade Burger Buns, “everything” seasoning optional!

 - 2 3/4 cups unbleached all-purpose flour